 It can be really difficult to build a healthy relationship – or save an unhealthy one – without external advice or guidance.
 My husband and I went to couples counseling twice: premarital counseling before we got married, and a one-time therapy session because I was insecure and jealous about his ex-girlfriend.

-To stop your boyfriend’s mother from breaking you up, you need to get an objective perspective on what’s going on underneath all the drama.
+To stop your boyfriend’s mother from breaking you up, get an objective perspective on what’s going on underneath all the drama.
+Remember that by focusing on statements such as “I hate my boyfriend’s mom” you are creating more drama.
 Then, you need to figure out if you can do anything to change the situation and stop your boyfriend’s mom from ruining your relationship.
-If you can, then great!
-Start moving forward.
-If you can’t, then you need to decide if you want to love your boyfriend the way he right now – family and all – or if you need to break up with him before his family ruins your relationship.
+If you can, start moving forward.
+If you can’t do anything positive about your boyfriend’s mother, then you need to decide if you want to love your boyfriend the way he right now – family and all – or if you need to break up with him before his family ruins your relationship.

 How to get along with your boyfriend’s mom

-Reluctantly Related: Secrets To Getting Along With Your Mother-in-Law or Daughter-in-law by Deanna Brann is a helpful resource for coping with in-laws.
-I know your boyfriend’s mother isn’t your mother-in-law (yet) — but this is exactly the right time to read this book.
+Reluctantly Related: Secrets To Getting Along With Your Mother-in-Law or Daughter-in-law by Deanna Brann is a fantastic resource for coping with in-laws.
+Your boyfriend’s mother may not your mother-in-law yet — which means this is the perfect time to read this book!
+Learn how to live with your boyfriend’s mom instead of hating her.

 Dr Brann reveals the root causes of mother-in-law/daughter-in-law relationship problems and – more importantly- offers tools to help solve specific situations.